SwedbankPay/swedbank-pay-design-guide-jekyll-theme/products/checkout-v3-dev/sequence-diagrams.md

         note right of Merchant: Capture here only if the purchased<br/>goods don't require shipping.<br/>If shipping is required, perform capture<br/>after the goods have shipped.<br>Should only be used for <br>PaymentInstruments that support <br>Authorizations. end
 ```

-*   ① Read more about [callback][payments-callback] handling in the technical referenc

 ## Payments Only Seamless View